-ages listed in Reality #2, write your definition of e other column write the results of sin.
+Using some of the passages listed in Reality #2, write your definition of sin in one column.
+In the other column write the results of sin.
 Sin The Results of Sin

-Reality #3-We Can Know God Only through Jesus Christ
+➤ Reality #3-We Can Know God Only through Jesus Christ.